SonQBChau/python-visualization/README.md

     ``` pip install scipy```

 ## FOR MAC
-Use conda since pip scipy not working (yet) with Mac M1
+Use conda since pip scipy is not working (yet) with Mac M1

 *Note:* By default, conda creates a central virtual env unlike like venv.
 Since I prefer the current location I will specific the path.